rancher/rancher.github.io/rancher/v1.2/zh/cattle/adding-service-alias/index.md

   - /rancher/latest/zh/cattle/adding-service-alias/
 ---

-## Adding Service Alias
+## Service Alias
 ---

 By adding a service alias, it provides the ability to point to service aliases instead of directly at services.
+O

 ### Adding Service Aliases in the UI